populationgenomics/analysis-runner/README.md

 The server can be deployed by manually running the [`deploy_server.yaml`](https://github.com/populationgenomics/analysis-runner/actions/workflows/deploy_server.yaml) GitHub action.
 This will also deploy the driver image.

 The CLI tool is shipped as a pip package, this happens automatically on pushes to the `main` branch.
 To build a new version, run `uv version --bump patch` (or `minor`/`major`) inside `packages/analysis-runner`, which updates the version in its pyproject.toml.
+(For the first post-restructure release, also bump the legacy version stub at `analysis_runner/_version.py` to nudge old clients onto the new version.)